Eleni Mavrou: Student career

 Mavrou initially studied Civil Engineering at the Higher Technical Institute in Nicosia, but continued her education at the University of London, where she obtained her BSc degree in Politics and International Relations.

-During her student years, Ms Mavrou was actively involved in Cypriot local student movement, and later in the progressive youth movement.
+During her student years, Mavrou was actively involved in Cypriot local student movement, and later in the progressive youth movement.
 Among other things, she held the position of Vice President of the Cyprus Federation of Students and Young Scientists, and was appointed Secretary General of EDON.

 Political career

-As a member of AKEL's Central Committee, Ms Mavrou's efforts were focused on the areas of Local Authority and the Environment for many years.
-In addition, she demonstrated a great interest in human rights issues, and played an active role in the women's movement.
+As a member of AKEL's Central Committee, Mavrou's efforts were focused on the areas of Local Authority and the Environment for many years.
+She demonstrated a great interest in human rights issues, and played an active role in the women's movement.

-She served as a Councilor on the Nicosia Municipal Council for two consecutive terms from 1986 to 1996.
+She served as a Councilor on the Nicosia Municipal Council for two consecutive terms, from 1986 to 1996.
 In 2001, she was elected in Nicosia to be among AKEL's members of the House of Representatives, and was re-elected to the same position in 2006.

 She served as President of the House Committee on the Environment, and as a member of the House Committees on Internal Affairs and Human Rights.

 She was a member of the European Convention on the Future of the European Union, and in 2003 was appointed by the House of Representatives as a Cyprus observer at the European Parliament.
-After Cyprus's accession to the European Union, and until the elected Cyprus Members of the European Parliament took office, Ms Mavrou represented Cyprus at the European Parliament.
+After Cyprus's accession to the European Union, and until the elected Cyprus Members of the European Parliament took office, Mavrou represented Cyprus at the European Parliament.
 During the same period, she was a member of the Committee for the Environment, Public Health, and Food Safety, as well as the Committee for Civil Liberties, Justice, and Internal Affairs.

-In the Municipal Elections which were held on December 17, 2006, she ran as the candidate of the Municipal Coalition which united the three parties of AKEL, DIKO, and EDEK.
+In the municipal elections which were held on 17 December 2006, she ran as the candidate of the Municipal Coalition which united the three parties of AKEL, DIKO, and EDEK.
 She was elected Mayor of Nicosia, and became the first female mayor of the capital of Cyprus.
-She took office on January 2, 2007, and held the post until December 31, 2011.
-On March 20, 2012, she was appointed Minister of Interior.
+She took office on 2 January 2007, and held the post until 31 December 2011.
+On 20 March 2012 she was appointed Minister of Interior.

-Ms Mavrou has been awarded the decoration of Chevalier of the National Order of the Legion of Honour of the French Republic, as well as the Grand Decoration of Honour in Silver with Sash for Services to the Republic of Austria (2007).
+Mavrou has been awarded the decoration of Chevalier of the National Order of the Legion of Honour of the French Republic, as well as the Grand Decoration of Honour in Silver with Sash for Services to the Republic of Austria (2007).
 She is also long-listed for the 2008 World Mayor award.